 - 100 % negative mentions

-The monetization strategy employed by developer Walter Machado has been criticized as a cash grab, utilizing a generic template from GameMaker Studio with minimal effort, resulting in a series of asset flips that are perceived as exploitative and lacking originality.
+The monetization strategy employed by developer Walter Machado has been criticized as a cash grab, utilizing a common game template from GameMaker Studio with minimal effort and creativity, resulting in what reviewers describe as lazy asset flips on Steam.

 “The developer, Walter Machado, took a commonly abused template from GameMaker Studio, slapped a couple of lazy sprites on it, and dumped the results onto Steam as a cash grab scam.”